 After I split from my previous job, I barely had time to catch my breath before I realized that I was a textbook career changer and I had a whole world open up to me.

-The switch to working at home has not been easy, but it’s still something that I highly recommend to others.
+The switch to working from home has not been easy, but it’s still something that I highly recommend to others.
 Why?
 Because I have freedoms that allow me to build my own schedule and self-motivate in my new career.

 One of the most important things to keep in mind is that your diligence and your habits pay off big time.
 Often, it’s your habits that keep you sane and motivated to keep working, even when you’re dealing with the distractions or isolation that come from the work-at-home lifestyle.

 I want others to learn from my experience.
-If you’ve ever wondered about making a big career change, hopefully some of these habit-forming tips can help you find the perfect work-life balance, all from the comfort of your own home.
+If you’ve ever wondered about making a big career change, hopefully, some of these habit-forming tips can help you find the perfect work-life balance, all from the comfort of your own home.

 1 Don’t be a hermit – seek out social connections